-We recently did a concrete polishing job and thought it would be a good opportunity to post how a concrete floor is polished.
+We recently did a concrete polishing job and thought it would be a good opportunity to post how polished concrete floors are done.

 A polished concrete floor is ground and then polished to a glossy, mirror-like finish.
 There are many design options when it comes to polished concrete.
 You can choose nearly any colour, create patterns with saw cuts, or embed aggregates or interesting objects into the concrete prior to polishing to give it that wow factor.
 The reflectivity of the floor can also be controlled by using different levels of concrete polishing.

-Polished concrete is popular in commercial buildings because it is easy to maintain.
-Maintaining polished floors requires dust mopping and occasional use of a cleaning product, it does not require more labour or product intensive maintenance, its the lowest cost kind of floor to maintain.
+A polished concrete floor is popular in commercial buildings because it is easy to maintain.
+Maintaining polished concrete floors requires dust mopping and occasional use of a cleaning product, it does not require more labour or product intensive maintenance, it’s the lowest cost kind of floor to maintain.

 In terms of how concrete is polished, simply put, polishing concrete is similar to sanding wood.
 A heavy-duty polishing machine equipped with progressively finer grits of diamond-impregnated segments or disks (akin to sandpaper) is used to gradually grind down a concrete surface to the desired degree of shine and smoothness.

 The concrete polishing process begins with the use of coarse diamond segments bonded in a metallic matrix.
 These segments are coarse enough to remove minor pits, blemishes, stains, or light coatings from the floor in preparation for final smoothing and polishing.

 Depending on the condition of the concrete, this initial rough grinding is generally a three to four-step process.

 Once the rough grinding is finished, the next step involves the fine grinding of the concrete surface using diamond abrasives embedded in a plastic or resin matrix.
 Crews progressively use ever-finer grits of polishing disks (a process called lapping) until the floor has the desired sheen.